Leadwerks/Documentation/entityspawning.md

 # Entity Spawning and Management

 This lesson will discuss the concept of "spawning" and ownership of entities.
-There's no special commands here to review, but rather it's a way of thinking about object management.
+There's no special commands here to review, but rather it's a way of thinking about object relationships.

 Many games dynamically create entities that exist temporarily in the game.
 Bullets, particle effects, and hordes of enemies are examples.
 These objects can either have a temporary lifespan based on time, or they can expire based on specific conditions, like a bullet hitting a wall.